- Physical impacts and adaptation

-Like all New Zealanders, landfill operators are likely to experience a very small increase in energy prices due to the ETS.
+Like all New Zealanders, landfill operators are likely to experience a very small increase in energy prices due to the NZ ETS.
 For more information on these effects and how to reduce your energy costs, please see What does the ETS mean for me?

 Operators of landfills whose waste stream contains some element of household waste, and who are also covered by the Waste Disposal Levy, have obligations under the ETS.
 These obligations are for the methane emitted through the biodegradation of organic waste.

 Emissions from wastewater treatment are not included in the scheme.